Self-authorship: Leading Theorists of Self-Authorship

-Jordan B. Peterson, a clinical psychologist and YouTube personality, built on the concept of self-authoring and applied it in a therapeutic methodology.
-His writing system, known as the Self-Authoring Suite, attempts to apply self-analysis of one's personality and goals.
+Clinical psychologist Jordan B. Peterson applied the concept of self-authoring in a therapeutic methodology.
+His writing system, the Self-Authoring Suite, attempts to apply self-analysis of one's personality and goals.
 The program was inspired in part by the work of JW Pennebaker who performed research that tested the effects of writing and the benefits of coming to conclusions and understanding regarding past experiences.
 Dr. Peterson also took inspiration from Laura A. King, who has published numerous studies focused on the advantages of writing about future life goals and/or positive life experiences.

 In a 2009 study entitled "Personality and Language Use In Self-Narratives", Jacob B. Hirsh and Jordan B. Peterson facilitated and observed the self-authoring of undergraduate students as they participated actively in "past-authoring" (writing about significantly influential periods and events from one's past) and "future-authoring" (writing about one's goals, the environment and steps required to achieve them, and possible challenges).
-They concluded that self-authorship provides an opportunity to clearly see the author's personality traits, especially the Big Five personality traits of extraversion, agreeableness, conscientiousness, neuroticism, and openness.

 Three dimensions of self-authorship

 Self-authorship consists of three dimensions: cognitive, intrapersonal, and interpersonal.
 “Self-authored people employ complex cognitive processes of meaning-making in ways that recognize the socially constructed nature of knowledge (cognitive) while also keeping in mind their own beliefs, values, and goals (intrapersonal),” as well as those of others (interpersonal).
 Cognitive self-authorship focuses on the idea that the individual is responsible for their thoughts and beliefs rather than being influenced by external sources.
 As a result, learning becomes more open-ended and knowledge is seen as more contextual, rather than absolute.
 Interpersonal self-authoring revolves around how the individual views their relationships with others.
 A self-authoring mind is one that has relationships, but whose thoughts and behaviors are based on the individual’s beliefs rather than the beliefs of those with whom they associate.
+It draws from the earlier stages but expands upon them and is not limited by their modes of thinking.
+However this does not mean that people can revert to earlier stages, they are simply taking what they learned and applying it to their new stage.
 Intrapersonal self-authoring centers on the core values and beliefs that the individual possesses.
 Self-authorship encourages development of beliefs based on one’s own choices rather than simply imitating the beliefs/values of those around them.
 These original beliefs then serve as the foundation and standard to which the individual’s thoughts and actions are held.